Inactive Members of Involvements

 Step 1

-Check the box beside the top one in the list that has the Inactive Date you want, hold down the Shift key and check the box beside the last one in the list with that same date.
+Click the checkbox beside the top one in the list that has the Inactive Date you want, hold down the Shift key and click the checkbox beside the last one in the list with that same date.
 This will put a check mark beside each person you need to make Inactive.

 Step 2